Maryland Gun Rights for Medical Cannabis Patients

 Table of Contents

-Does Having a Medical Cannabis Card Mean Not Being Eligible for a Gun License in Maryland?
+Does Having a Medical Cannabis Card Mean Not Being Eligible for a Gun License in MD?

 Yes.
 According to the Maryland Medical Cannabis Commission (MMCC), gun ownership, possession, or acquisition by medical marijuana patients is still illegal, due to the following reasons:

-- The Controlled Substances Act (CSA) still lists marijuana as a Schedule I drug and declares use to be unlawful.
+- The Controlled Substances Act (CSA) still lists marijuana as a Schedule I drug and declares use unlawful.

-- The Gun Control Act of 1968 forbids the use of restricted substances while owning a firearm.
+- The Gun Control Act of 1968 forbids using restricted substances while owning a firearm.

 Residents are still subject to federal law on medical marijuana and gun laws because the state has not yet passed legislation to safeguard gun owners’ rights.